fassko/fassko.github.io/Content/blog/solidity-storage-vs-memory.md

 description:
 ---

-This time we will talk about storage locations in Solidity programming language, specifically about the `storage` and `memory` locations.
+This time, we will talk about storage locations in Solidity programming language, specifically about the `storage` and `memory` locations.
 Not knowing what they represent and how they work can cause issues in our smart contracts.

 ## Storage

 Storage in smart contracts holds data between function calls.
-We can imagine that would be a hard drive in the computer.
+We can imagine that `storage` would be as a hard drive in the computer.
 Even if we turn it off, the data stays and isn't erased.
-In the blockchain, what we write in storage is stored.
+On the blockchain, what we write in storage is stored.

 ### Storage by default

 #### State variables

-By default, Solidity will keep in storage smart contract state variables.
+By default, Solidity will keep in storage smart contract's state variables.

 ```solidity
 contract StorageContract {